garetroy/TeamBuilder2.0/README.md

   * Re-running: you can re-run the algorithm by clicking 'Rerun'.

-  * Shuffle team members: you can shuffle team members from any number of teams by first selecting the target teams and then clicking 'Shuffle Selected'.
+  * Shuffling team members: you can shuffle team members from any number of teams by first selecting the target teams and then clicking 'Shuffle Selected'.
 Selecting the target teams is simply a matter of clicking on them.
 You will see the selected teams become highlighted,